capply/signal-form/README.md

 ## Fields

 So far, we've been using the built in components of signal-form to construct forms.
-If you're building your own field component, we encourage you to use these components internally as well.
+If you're building your own higher level field components, we encourage you to use these components internally as well.

 ```tsx
 import { Input, FieldErrors } from "signal-form";